-Codec Tweak Tool is an application used along with standard stand-alone K-Lite Codec Pack that helps users detect and remove broken or damaged codecs, filters, and splitters after scanning a huge database of codec list.
+Codec Tweak Tool is an application with a standard stand-alone K-Lite Codec Pack that helps users detect and remove broken or damaged codecs, filters, and splitters after scanning a massive database of codec lists.

-It is necessary because audio and video files are large, due to size issue it becomes difficult to send files across the internet quickly.
-To speed up this process Codecs were built that helps to encode a signal for transmission and later on decodes it for viewing so in absence of codec the downloads would take much longer time than they do now.
+It is necessary because audio and video files are large, and due to size issues, it becomes difficult to send files across the internet quickly.
+To speed up this process, Codecs were built that help to encode a signal for transmission and later on decode it for viewing, so in the absence of codecs, the downloads would take much longer than they do now.

-Codec Tweak Tool provides users with codec information those are broken, damaged or installed as a detailed log.
-It gives users an option to enable/disable all or one codec pack in few clicks.
+Codec Tweak Tool provides users with code information that is broken, damaged, or installed as a detailed log.
+It allows users to enable/disable all or one codec pack in a few clicks.

-The workflow followed by the application to detect broken codec is as follows.
-It scans the registry, looks for damaged codec and removes all those splitters.
-The tweak tool helps users to restore a codec, if it is removed or deleted by mistake.
+The workflow followed by the application to detect broken codecs is as follows.
+It scans the registry, looks for damaged codes, and removes all those splitters.
+The tweak tool helps users to restore a codec if it is removed or deleted by mistake.

-The freeware comes with few handy options to optimize the performance of audio/video output, as well.
+The freeware also has a few handy options to optimize the performance of audio/video output.
 Users can hit the Fixes option under the General menu.
 This will detect and remove broken VFW/ACM codecs and help re-register base DirectShow filters.
 It will also clear Windows icons, font, and ActiveMovie filter cache.

-The tool can also be used to collect system information and lists all 32-bit, 64-bit installed DirectShow filters, ACM/VFW and DirectX Media Objects.
+The tool can also collect system information and lists all 32-bit and 64-bit installed DirectShow filters, ACM/VFW, and DirectX Media Objects.

-The DirectShow, ACM/VFW, Preferred Splitters under Codec and Filter Management option can be used to enable or disable Microsoft G.711 decoder audio and IVF source filter file.
+The DirectShow, ACM/VFW, and Preferred Splitters under Codec and Filter Management option can be used to enable or disable Microsoft G.711 decoder audio and IVF source filter files.

-The tool also offers an option to disable codecs for a wide range of file formats under Media Foundation settings.
-The Microsoft Codec tweaks option can be used to disable Microsoft DTV-DVD Audio, Video Decoder, Mpeg4s, Mpeg43, MP3 Decoder DMO and Media Foundation.
+The tool also allows disabling codecs for a wide range of file formats under Media Foundation settings.
+The Microsoft Codec tweaks option can disable Microsoft DTV-DVD Audio, Video Decoder, Mpeg4s, Mpeg43, MP3 Decoder DMO, and Media Foundation.

 Codec packs compress or decompress media files such as songs or videos.
 The codec consists of two parts – an encoder that encodes those media files and a decoder that decodes or decompresses the file.
-Tweaking codecs can help generate better outputs, that uses codec packs to run.
+Tweaking codecs can help generate better outputs that use codec packs to run.